kartikbhardwaj1111/E-Commerce-Follow-Along/README.md

 ## Steps 📝
 - Created Nav with links: Home, My Products, Add Product, Cart.
 - Ensured responsiveness for smooth navigation across devices.

+# Milestone 16 - Product Info Page

+## 🌟 Overview
+In this milestone, we created a **Product Info** page to display product details, select quantity, and add items to the cart.

+## 🎯 Learning Goals
+- Display product data on a new page.
+- Add quantity selection and an "Add to Cart" button.

+## Steps 📝
+- Created page to show product details.
+- Added quantity selector and "Add to Cart" button.

+## Submission Guidelines 📥
+- Push code to GitHub.
+- Ensure repository is public.
+- Update README and share the link.